MENU

 Expert Website

-The best way to look at is – is it getting in the way of day to day activities?
-If your child’s screen time is to the detriment of them seeing friends, doing their homework or having an interrupted family meal – it’s too much screen time.
+If your child’s screen time interferes with them seeing friends, doing their homework or having an interrupted family meal, it’s too much screen time.

-As a family, you may have rules but it’s a great idea to discuss with your child their thoughts on what screen time is appropriate – when and where.
+As a family, you may have rules, but it’s a great idea to discuss with your child their thoughts on what screen time is appropriate – when and where.

-If it’s appropriate to have them for an hour in the evening – encourage to the use the monitoring tools to look at their own screen time and help them interrupt themselves.
-Look at having the wellbeing discussion and also look at a practical discussion around the amount of time they should be spending on devices that encourages a varied diet of family time, exercise, socialising and school work.
+Look at having the wellbeing discussions and also look at a practical discussions around the amount of time they should spend on devices.
+This will help encourage a varied diet of family time, exercise, socialising and school work.

 Rebecca Avery